boomag77/boomag77/README.md

 ### 👨‍💻 About Me:
 🚀 **Senior Fullstack Engineer** with **10+ years of experience** in software development.
-💡 Passionate about any kind of development, server and mobile architectures, performance optimization**.
+💡 Passionate about any kind of development, server and mobile architectures, performance optimization.
 I love programming languages and to find how they are related between each other.
 📱 Experienced in **building scalable and high-performance applications and services**, integrating **REST & GraphQL APIs**, and working with **CoreData, AVFoundation**.
 🌱 Always learning and exploring new technologies in **Swift, backend integrations, and CI/CD automation**.